aerogear/native-android-example/README.md

   });
 }
 ```
-- Once we get a response we can view our token details
+On response token details can be viewed and used to construct `authHeader` used during Apollo Client initialization.

 ```java
 private void receivedTokenResponse(